floatinghotpot/cordova-plugin-admob/README.md

 AdMob Cordova Plugin, provides a way to request AdMob ads natively from JavaScript.

-# Notice #

-[AdMob Plugin Pro](https://github.com/floatinghotpot/cordova-admob-pro) is more recommended, which is the enhanced version of this plugin.

-Highlights:
-- [x] Support Banner Ad and Interstitial Ad.
-- [x] Multiple banner size, also support custom size.
-- [x] Fixed and overlapped mode.
-- [x] Most flexible, put banner at any position with overlap mode.
-- [x] Auto fit on orientation change.
-- [x] Latest iOS SDK.
-- [x] Latest Android Google play services.
-- [x] Compatible with Intel XDK and Crosswalk.
-- [x] Compatible with IBM Worklight.
-- [x] Easy-to-use APIs.
-Can display Ad with single line of Js code.
-- [x] Actively maintained, prompt support.

-Tips: (According to history stat data in past 2 months)
-- [x] Using AdMob Plugin Pro, will get higher fill rate.
-- [x] Using Interstitial, will earn better profit, RPM 10 times higher than Banner.
-- [x] Using SMART_BANNER instead of BANNER.

-News:
-- Recommended by Telerik in Verified Plugins Marketplace. [read more ...](http://plugins.telerik.com/plugin/admob)
-- Recommended by William SerGio in code project (20 Jun 2014), [read more ...](http://www.codeproject.com/Articles/788304/AdMob-Plugin-for-Latest-Version-of-PhoneGap-Cordov)
-- Recommended by Arne in Scirra Game Dev Forum (07 Aug, 2014), [read more ...](https://www.scirra.com/forum/plugin-admob-ads-for-crosswalk_t111940)
-- Recommended by Intel XDK team (08/22/2014), [read more ...](https://software.intel.com/en-us/html5/articles/adding-google-play-services-to-your-cordova-application)

-More Cordova plugins by Raymond Xie, [click here](http://floatinghotpot.github.io/).

-Will this project continue?
-Yes.
-This project will continue to be maintained and supported.

 ## Platform SDK supported ##

 * iOS, using AdMob SDK for iOS, v6.10.0